Home Medical Malpractice

 For noneconomic damages, like pain and suffering or lowered quality of life, the Colorado cap is set at $300,000.
 Other states have no limit and allow the jury to compensate you according to the evidence.

-At Leventhal Puga Braley P.C. we have been practicing for over 40 years and our cases have won national media attention.
-Our attorneys have backgrounds in medicine, education, criminal justice, and more; and we work as a team to tackle the following:
+At Leventhal Puga Braley P.C., we have been practicing for over 40 years, and our cases have won national media attention.
+Our attorneys have backgrounds in medicine, education, criminal justice, and more.

 Case Study: Wrong Dose